locontext/locontext.github.io/README.md

-locontext.github.io
-/nThis is my personal website
-/nThis means I have editted the website
+This is the page I intended to edit.
+Welcome to the Home Screen!